Seikphyu

 Seikphyu (ဆိပ်ဖြူ) is the principal town and administrative seat for Seikphyu Township in Pakokku District in the Magway Division of Myanmar, on the right (western) bank of the Irrawaddy immediately below its confluence with the Yaw River.
-It is located across the Irrawaddy river from Chauk and is connected by Anawrahta Bridge.
+It is located across the Irrawaddy river from Chauk, to which it is connected by Anawrahta Bridge.
 It is situated 34 kilometers south-south-west of ancient Bagan City and 44 kilometers from Nyaung U Airport.